CollierCZ/markdoc-svelte/README.md

 ### Tags

 [Tags](https://markdoc.dev/docs/tags) are ways to extend Markdown syntax to do more.
-You can add functionality through Svelte components
+Use them to add functionality through Svelte components.

 For example, you might want to create a custom Callout tag to highlight information on a page (these are also known as admonitions).